 How can we help you?

 At Dominion Energy, we are committed to continually reviewing and analyzing our energy infrastructure to provide the most safe and reliable electric service.
-This project will address aging electric transmission infrastructure in Loudoun County.
+This project will address aging electric transmission infrastructure in Loudoun County while adding power and increasing reliability in the region.

 Three primary forces drive the need for new electric transmission infrastructure: